History of religion in the Netherlands: The Second World War

 In 1940, the Netherlands was occupied by Nazi Germany.
 Their forces rounded up and deported most of the Dutch Jewish community to concentration camps in eastern Europe, exterminating them.
+One major example of this was the Frank Family, who was made famous by the publishing of the diary of one of the daughters, Anne Frank.

 In February 1941 after Nazi occupation, a general strike took place in Amsterdam and the surrounding areas against the first razzia, a raid to collect Jews.
 This was the largest act of resistance in the Netherlands against the persecution of Jews during the Second World War.
 The main resistance groups were composed of conservative Calvinists, Communists and Catholics, while liberals and others were underrepresented.
 An important action of the resistance movement was hiding Jews from Nazis.

 There were 140,000 Jews recorded in 1940 in the Netherlands.
 20,000 of them were free from persecution, because they were married to Aryans, or because some of their parents and grandparents were non-Jews.
 Another 20,000 Jews hid from the Germans.
 Of the 101,000 Jews that the Nazis deported, only 1,000 returned after the war.
 The percentage of Dutch Jews who were exterminated was much higher than in other countries, including Germany.